Structure of government debt

 - Social security funds (S.1314).

-For 23 out of 25 EU Member States, the central government represented more than 75 % of general government debt (not consolidated between subsectors).
-By contrast, the debt share of state and local government exceeded 31 % in Germany and Estonia, followed by Spain (22.6 %), Sweden (19.0 %), Denmark (16.0 %), Finland (12.8 %) and Latvia (12.4 %).
-The impact of social security funds in the general government debt continues to be small: contributions of less than 5 % were recorded in 23 countries.
-In contrast, two countries had higher ratios of debt for social security funds: Lithuania (16.9 %) and France (11.3 %).
+For 26 out of the 28 EU Member States and Norway, the central government represented more than 75 % of general government debt (not consolidated between subsectors).
+By contrast, the debt share of local government exceeded 40.5 % in Norway, followed by Estonia (32.7 %), Sweden (18.1 %) and Denmark (16.7 %).
+State government as a subsector of general government exists only in four Member States - Belgium, Germany, Spain and Austria.
+The debt share of state government was particularly significant in Germany (29.9 %) and Spain (18.8 %), while in Belgium and Austria the share constituted roughly 7 % of general government debt (7.2 % in both countries).
+The impact of social security funds in the general government debt continues to be small: contributions of less than 5 % were recorded in 22 countries.
+In contrast, two countries had higher ratios of debt for social security funds: Lithuania (19.4 %) and France (10.9 %).

 Impact of consolidation

-General government debt has to be consolidated according to the Maastricht definition.
-This implies that the debt issued by one sub-sector and held by another one should be excluded from the general government debt.
-The result of the consolidation is usually a lower general government debt.
+General government debt has to be consolidated within each subsector and between subsectors at the level of general government.
+This implies that the debt issued by one subsector and held by another one should be excluded from the general government debt.
+When debt of one subsector of general government is held by another subsector, general government gross debt is then lower than the sum of subsector gross debt.
 Table 1 illustrates this effect in percentage of total non-consolidated debt.

 The majority of countries show a limited consolidation impact.
-For 21 of the 25 survey respondents, the general government debt was reduced by less than 6 %.
-A significant consolidation effect was observed in countries with a high intrasector debt: Lithuania, Spain, Latvia and the Netherlands, with ratios of between 18.4 % and 8.7 %.
-On the other hand, six countries showed almost no consolidation effect: Malta, the Czech Republic, Hungary, Denmark, Germany and Slovenia, with ratios of less than 1 %.
+For 24 of the 28 EU Member States and Norway, the general government debt was reduced by less than 6 %.
+A significant consolidation effect was observed in Cyprus (43.4 %), Lithuania (21.2 %), Spain (14.7 %), Latvia (12.6 %) and the Netherlands (10.3 %).
+On the other hand, eight countries showed no consolidation effect or one below 1 %: the Czech Republic, Denmark, Germany, Croatia, Hungary, Malta, Norway and Slovenia.

 Breakdown by financial instrument